-The third step involves predicting the elasticities for the remaining constituencies where there is evidence of data manipulation.
-I use the model selected in the second step, with a selected set of village characteristics from the census to project the elasticities for the remaining assemblies.
-The result is a unique estimate for elasticity for four consumer groups in each assembly in the dataset.
+The third step involves predicting the elasticities for the remaining constituencies where there is evidence of data manipulation (details described in Appendix C.3).
+I use the model from the second step, with a selected set of village characteristics from the census to project the elasticities for the remaining assemblies.
+The result is a unique estimate for elasticity for four consumer groups in each assembly in the dataset (Table C3 in Appendix C.3).

-Finally, the fourth step uses the full set of estimated and predicted elasticities to calculate the consumer surplus for each consumer class, as a result of the informal subsidy provided by politicians.
+The final step uses the full set of estimated and predicted elasticities to calculate the consumer surplus for each consumer class, as a result of the informal subsidy provided by politicians.
 In order to demonstrate why these steps are necessary, I also derive welfare estimates without accounting for the presence of data manipulation, and show that my estimates are more robust than in prior work.
-This analysis is described in Appendix B.
+This analysis is described in Appendix D.